yusufnafey/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions allows for user authentication information to persists across different requests so that you don't have to log in each time you run a request.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It hashes the passwords to hide them.

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt uses a hashing algorithm, as well as allows you to choose how secure you want that hashing to be.

 - [ ] What are the three parts of the JSON Web Token?

+The three parts of a JWT is the header, the payload, and the signature.

 ## Minimum Viable Product